 Windshield Defrosters

-Powerblanket’s WarmGuard Windshield Heater safely heats your car’s windshield and prevents snow and ice accumulation.
+Powerblanket’s WarmGuard Windshield Defroster safely heats your car’s windshield and prevents snow and ice accumulation.
 Additionally, this product will raise the temperature of your car’s interior and make your car comfortable to drive without waiting around, so you can get to work on time.
-Our windshield heaters are also good for the environment, by eliminating wasted gasoline and preventing exhaust emissions which pollute our air and contribute to winter smog.
+Our windshield heaters are also good for the environment by eliminating wasted gasoline and preventing exhaust emissions that pollute our air and contribute to winter smog.

 Snow Melting Mats

-Summerstep heated mats are designed to be left outside all winter long.
-By piecing together our attachable mats, you can create the coverage you need to fit your location.
-Our Summerstep industrial snow melting mats and residential snow melting mats melt approximately 2 inches of snow per hour while operating.
+Ground-thawing heated mats are designed to be left outside all winter long.
+You can create the coverage you need to fit your location with our various sizes available.
+Our ground-thawing and snow-melting blankets melt approximately 2 inches of snow per hour while operating.
 Save yourself from the time-consuming and backbreaking work of snow shoveling.
 Protect your concrete and landscaping from harsh de-icing salts.
-By adding Summerstep to your winter safety plans, you can restore your peace of mind every time you set foot outside the door.
+By adding these mats to your winter safety plans, you can restore your peace of mind every time you set foot outside the door.

 Contact Powerblanket today to find the perfect ice injury prevention for your needs at 866.945.4203 or [email protected].